hashicorp/serf/website/source/docs/internals/coordinates.html.markdown

   at the expense of a slightly longer response time to actual changes in round trip times.

-With all these in place, a network coordinate consists of a seven-dimensional Euclidean vector, plus single values for adjustment, error, and height.
-Seven dimensions were chosen based on a survey of the literature as well as some experimental testing.
+With all these in place, a network coordinate consists of an eight-dimensional Euclidean vector, plus single values for adjustment, error, and height.
+Eight dimensions were chosen based on a survey of the literature as well as some experimental testing.